iterative/dvc.org/static/docs/commands-reference/config.md

 takes a config option `name` (a section and a key, separated by a dot) and its `value` (any valid alpha-numeric string generally).

-This command reads and overwrites the DVC configuration file `.dvc/config`.
-If `--local` option is specified, `.dvc/config.local` is modified instead.
-If None of `--local`, `--global`, or `--system` is provided, `--local` is set by default.
+This command reads and updates the DVC configuration files.
+By default (if none of `--local`, `--global`, or `--system` is provided) a project's config (`.dvc/config`) file is read or modified.
+This file is by default meant to be under Git control and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
+Use `--local`, `--global`, or `--system` options instead to override project's settings, for sensitive, or user-specific settings.

 If the config option `value` is not provided and `--unset` option is not used, this command returns the current value of the config option, if found in the